PSS195 Flowers and Foliage

 Due Dates (by midnight each date)

 Mon.
-May 5-- ID final and all other assignments/testsTests and assignments may be turned in any time prior to the due dates.
+Dec.
+8-- all other assignments/testsTests and assignments may be turned in any time prior to the due dates.
 Any submissions after these dates will have points deducted for lateness, or not be accepted, at the discretion of the instructor.
 Plan for the unexpected (illness, computer crash, sick dog, etc).

 meetings: none, completely online with email contact with the professor as needed